 All of the beds at Xavier University are either Twin or Twin XL.
 As we replace the beds in our inventory, we are standardizing them to Twin XL.
 We recommend bringing Twin XL so that you can be sure they will fit.
 If you are in need of linens please check out Our Campus Market's linens page.
-If you place a timely order, they will be waiting for you when you arrive on campus.
+If you place a timely order, they will be waiting for you when you arrive on campus at the mail center.

 Are the rooms carpeted or can we bring a carpet?

 Brockman, Buenger, Husman, and Kuhlman Halls do not have carpeted bedrooms.
 If you would like to bring a carpet for your room, please refer to the suggested carpet size on the residence hall and apartment information pages found here.
-You can also order from Our Campus Market's carpet page.
-Carpets ordered from Our Campus Market will be delivered to your home or our campus mail room for pick up.
-Please see below for information on Mailing Services under Auxiliary Services FAQs.
+There are many nearby stores that you can purchase your carpet from and pickup from their store location when you arrive in town.

 Can I loft my bed?

 Beds cannot be lofted.
 Most of our bed frames have adjustable height.
 If the bed is at the uppermost height, it leaves about 22 inches underneath for storage.
 They can be placed on risers for some added storage space underneath.
 You would simply need to purchase them on your own and bring them to campus.